gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 : Every word in addition to the question text required to answer a question perfectly

 **Reference**
-: Technically, the Scriptural reference for the verse or verses that contain the whole of the *Question Text* and *Answer Text*, excluding any pronoun clarifications or answers to Situation questions; practically, the Scriptural reference for the first verse with content from the *Question Text*, except in the case of questions of type Q2V, where both verses are the reference
+: Technically, the Scriptural reference for the verse or verses that contain the whole of the *Question Text* and *Answer Text*, excluding any pronoun clarifications or answers to Situation questions; practically, the Scriptural reference for the 1st verse with content from the *Question Text*, except in the case of questions of type Q2V, where both verses are the reference

 **Written Question**
 : All parts of a pre-prepared, written question including *Question Type*, *Reference*, *Question Text*, and *Answer Text*